-An analysis of Sweden's social inclusion policy probably yields different results depending on whether it is conducted diachronically or synchronically.
+Social Inclusion Policy Score: 8 An analysis of Sweden's social inclusion policy probably yields different results depending on whether it is conducted diachronically or synchronically.
 In the first approach, which observes Sweden over time, it is not difficult to see that social inclusion in some areas, particularly gender equality, works extremely well while other aspects of social inclusion are more problematic.
 Young people find it very difficult to find a job; large groups of immigrants are far from being integrated in Swedish society (see "integration policy"); poverty is low, but increasing; and the Gini coefficient measuring the distribution of wealth is still low but rapidly increasing.
 Thus, the empirical data point at significant problems in the areas of inter-generational justice and justice between native Swedes and immigrants.

-If we compare Sweden with other countries, we find that recent developments challenge the country's historical position as a leader in the public provision of welfare through wealth redistribution and as a country with extremely low levels of poverty.
-Together, the data and recent developments suggest that Sweden is

-Social Inclusion Policy Score: 8 gradually losing its leading role in these respects and is increasingly at par with other European countries in terms of its poverty levels and income distribution.
-If Sweden previously could boast at its record as an egalitarian and inclusive society, there is less reason to do so today.
+If we compare Sweden with other countries, we find that recent developments challenge the country's historical position as a leader in the public provision of SGI 2016 | 16 Sweden Report welfare through wealth redistribution and as a country with extremely low levels of poverty.
+Together, the data and recent developments suggest that Sweden is gradually losing its leading role in these respects and is increasingly at par with other European countries in terms of its poverty levels and income distribution.
+If Sweden could previously boast an egalitarian and inclusive society, there is less justification to do so today.
+Reflecting on the 2014 general elections, Bo Rothstein concludes that "the days of Swedish exceptionalism are over."
+Not only does Sweden now have a strong anti-immigration party in its parliament, core data on Sweden's welfare state are moving toward levels found among comparable, average-performing countries.
+It remains to be seen whether the current red-green government will be able to reverse this development.